fathym-it/docs/docs/getting-started/overview.md

 slug: /gettings-started
 ---

-## Fathym Account Setup
+# Fathym Account Setup

 The Fathym Framework is focused on helping you take charge of your clouds, applications, and deployment strategies.
 It enables developers to rapidly build data-driven applications by applying best practice workflows for cloud infrastructure automation and application management.

 In this getting started guide, we'll walk you through creating an automated, enterprise-grade, Azure-hosted environment with just a few clicks.
-We'll setup the following to get you started:
+To kick things off register and select a [Starter or Pro](https://www.fathym-it.com/billing/lcu) package.
+Once registered we'll help you setup the following to get you started:

 - Infrastructure
   - Enterprise-scalable, cost-effective Azure cloud